opf/openproject/docs/development/concepts/state-management/README.md

 ## 🔗 Code references

 - [`StatesService`](https://github.com/opf/openproject/blob/dev/frontend/src/app/components/states.service.ts) Global `States` cache of MultiInputStates
+- [`IsolatedQuerySpace`](https://github.com/opf/openproject/blob/dev/frontend/src/app/modules/work_packages/query-space/isolated-query-space.ts) Query space `StatesGroup`.
+Is instantiated multiple times whenever a work package query is loaded.
+See [the separate concept guide](../queries) for more information.
+- [ReactiveStates](https://github.com/ReactiveStates/reactivestates)  library we use for the StatesGroup.
+This was developed by Roman primarily for us during AngularJS times.

 ## Discussions

 - In contrast to a `Store` concept of redux, the States and state groups do not have any concept of data immutability.
 As a caller you will need to ensure that.
 In OpenProject, many of the states are in fact mutable due to historic reasons and the fact that complex class instances are passed around that cannot be easily shallow copied.
 This will need to be refactored in the future.
+- As the reactivestates library was primarily developed for us, we may need to take over its code or move to a different state management concept alltogether.
+The recent developments in `ngxs` look very promising.